Crown-Commercial-Service/CCS-Architecture-Decision-Records/doc/adr/0010-use-shared-definition-of-cmp-agreement-when-building-all-cmp-services.md

     - links to supporting Documents (in S3)
     - supporting content
     - relevant tasks and Q&A text
-    - Interests  (links supplier offer to apprenticeships -Supplier Offers
+    - Interests  (links supplier offer to agreement) -Supplier Offers
           -(service, offer details)